frederikheld/usm.io-render-service/README.md

 You have to include it in your browser via a script tag.
 Then you can create the User Story Map as shown in `index.html` of the example app.

+If you don't want to build the library yourself, you can use the pre-built library instead.
+Just link to https://apis.frederikheld.de/usmio/usmio.min.js in the script tag.

+Beware: This is the latest build, so it might behave unexpected!

 ## But why?

 I was looking for a way to maintain an User Story Map directly in my repository.
 To achieve this I needed a easy way to create a map that is diffable and does not focus on the graphical representation but on the inforation in the map.
 There was no such tool so I wrote this one.